trdischat/ora-syntax/README.md

 ## Contributing

 The source code for this extension is hosted on [GitHub](https://github.com/trdischat/ora-syntax).
 Contributions, pull requests, suggestions, and bug reports are greatly appreciated.
-Post any issues or suggestions on the [github issues page](https://github.com/trdischat/ora-syntax/issues).
+Post any issues or suggestions on the [GitHub issues page](https://github.com/trdischat/ora-syntax/issues).
 Add the feature request tag to any feature requests or suggestions.
 To contribute, fork the project and then create a pull request back to master.
 Please update the README if you make any noticeable feature changes.

 ## Release Notes